T.M. Landry College Preparatory: Investigations

-In a New York Times article published in November 2018, authors Erica L. Green and Katie Benner reported evidence that the school falsified transcripts, academic achievements, and community service on its students' applications to Ivy League schools.
-The article detailed accusations that the Landrys ran their school through fear and physical and emotional abuse.
-Numerous students and teachers support these allegations.
-Some of them reported that "students were forced to kneel on rice, rocks and hot pavement, and were choked, yelled at and berated."
-Accusations against Michael Landry including striking students and making one student eat rat feces.
-Landry admitted that he hit students, and he goaded white and black students to compete against each other.
-In December 2018, Louisiana State Police began an investigation into the abuse allegations.

-In April 2019, the Lafayette Daily Advertiser and Lafayette's News 15 reported that impartial investigators found no evidence to support allegations against the school.
-Investigators stated the attorney for the families who spoke with The New York Times declined to make them available for interviews or provide any documents supporting allegations of abuse.
+Documentaries

 The school was also the subject of a half hour documentary film, The Education of T.M.
 Landry, presented as the first episode of the new TV series produced by The New York Times called The Weekly which made its debut on FX and Hulu in June, 2019.

-Accepted

-A documentary film about the school, Accepted, premiered on June 12, 2021, at the Tribeca Film Festival.
+Another documentary film about the school, Accepted, premiered on June 12, 2021, at the Tribeca Film Festival.
 It was directed by Dan Chen and produced by Chen, Jason Y. Lee, Jesse Einstein, and Mark Monroe.
 The film is set in the 2019 school year.